(c) NetKnights GmbH 2025, https://netknights.it

 user_obj = request.User

-header_pol = Match.user(g, scope=SCOPE.AUTH, action=ACTION.CHALLENGETEXT_HEADER,
+header_pol = Match.user(g, scope=SCOPE.AUTH, action=PolicyAction.CHALLENGETEXT_HEADER,

 user_object=user_obj).action_values(unique=True, allow_white_space_in_action=True)

-footer_pol = Match.user(g, scope=SCOPE.AUTH, action=ACTION.CHALLENGETEXT_FOOTER,
+footer_pol = Match.user(g, scope=SCOPE.AUTH, action=PolicyAction.CHALLENGETEXT_FOOTER,

 user_object=user_obj).action_values(unique=True, allow_white_space_in_action=True)